 In 'How To Dramatically Reduce Corporate Training Costs', e-learning expert Christopher Pappas wrote, "there are a number of examples proving that e-learning is in fact lowering the cost of employee training.
 Research has shown that moving your training online not only allows you to allocate valuable resources to other areas of your budget, but also makes the training process even more effective."

 Moving training online eliminates the need for paper products, physical classrooms, and training-related travel.
-All of this adds up to a diminished bottom line.
+All of this adds up to a diminished bottom line which once again justifies LMS pricing and investment.

 An LMS saves time